What is BCSBI - All you need to know!

 - Studying the complaints received from the customers, as well as the actions taken by the Ombudsman.

-- Organizing a conference with the Principal Code Compliance Officers of the banks on a yearly basis.
+- Organizing a conference with the Principal Code Compliance Officers of the banks yearly.

 - Visiting various bank branches in person to ensure that the recommended Codes are being followed.